pittar-demos/openshift-networking-demo/README.md

 * **Passthrough** - TLS traffic is not decrypted, but instead passed directly to the application where the application is responsible for maintaining proper TLS certificates.
 This will use TLS SNI (Server Name Indication) to pass encrypted traffic to the pods/applications.

-* **Re-Encrypt** - The OpenShift router will terminate TLS, then use a different certificate to re-encrypt traffice before passing it to the backing pod/application.
+* **Re-Encrypt** - The OpenShift router will terminate TLS, then use a different certificate to re-encrypt traffic before passing it to the backing pod/application.